11968-ship-it/holbertonschool-hbnb/part3/README.md

 ### ER Diagram

+> The following ER diagram was generated using Mermaid.js and reflects the SQLAlchemy models used in the application.
 <img width="1167" height="875" alt="Screenshot (587)" src="https://github.com/user-attachments/assets/96e55801-558f-48d3-822e-8b4a7b159f7c" />

 This ER diagram represents the relational structure of the HBnB backend.